MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 >
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

+## Version 114.0.1774.xx: June 1, 2023

+Fixed various bugs and performance issues.

+Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#may-18-2023).

+### Feature update

+- **Microsoft Edge Workspaces.** Edge Workspaces provides a way for customers to organize their browsing tasks into dedicated windows.
+Edge Workspaces lets users share a set of browser tabs so working groups can view the same websites and latest working files in one place and stay on the same page.
+Each Edge Workspace contains its own set of tabs and favorites, all created and curated by the user and their collaborators.
+Edge Workspaces are automatically saved and kept up to date.
+For more information, see Microsoft Edge Workspaces.

+### Policy updates

+#### New policies

+#### Obsoleted policy

+#### Additional policy changes

 ## Version 113.0.1774.57: May 25, 2023

 Fixed various bugs and performance issues.